 Good governments benefits residents and elected officials alike.
 I firmly believe in working to uphold the institutional integrity of the government entities I support.
 That includes accountability for those with the most power, as well as those who are volunteer public servants, like ANCs.
 To serve these goals, I led ANC 4B in calling for an investigation into former Ward 2 Councilmember Jack Evans's pattern and practice of ethical misconduct.
 Former Councilmember Evans resigned after the DC Council conducted just such an investigation and found serious misconduct.
 I also testified regarding procedural challenges at the Office of Government Ethics and best practices for ethics complaints.
 The Director of that Office subsequently stepped down.
 You can read more here.

-I have pursued other good government measures, including a resolution encouraging candidates to opt into the District’s public financing of elections program, a resolution supporting funding for anti-bias training for Advisory Neighborhood Commissions, and feedback and suggestions - following communications with dozens of residents - regarding the Board of Elections' performance in the conducting the June 2, 2020, primary election and best practices for mail-in ballots and in-person voting.
+I have pursued other good government measures, including a resolution encouraging best practices to assure broad inclusivity and robust participation in DC government hearings, a resolution encouraging candidates to opt into the District’s public financing of elections program, a resolution supporting funding for anti-bias training for Advisory Neighborhood Commissions, and feedback and suggestions - following communications with dozens of residents - regarding the Board of Elections' performance in the conducting the November 3, 2020, general election and the June 2, 2020, primary election and best practices for mail-in ballots and in-person voting.

 At the ANC level, our Commission has worked toward accessible, inclusive, and transparent operations.
-We now comply with our statutory obligation to publish an Annual Report, as well as to file timely financial reports.
+We now comply with our statutory obligation to publish Annual Reports, as well as to file timely financial reports.
 As a Commission we have advocated for better and more robust centralized supports for ANCs to allow all Commissions across the city to better serve neighbors, and we've seen DC budget changes in response to our advocacy.
 You can read more about the improvements we have advocated for and instituted here and here.
 Within SMD 4B02, I work hard to be transparent, including by keeping neighbors informed through detailed monthly email newsletters and monthly office hours.